Murderous act of 'retribution' or 'reasonable' force in self-defence? Murder trial sums up

 “You need to take into account what the experts say are some of the key characteristics of this disorder and any appropriate trigger that is directly relevant to his (the defendant’s) decision-making that night.”

-He said this included a heightened sensitivity to a perceived threat when Harrison turned up at the gate.
+He said this included a heightened sensitivity to a perceived threat when Harrison and his associate .turned up at the gate

 “I suggest to you that this was the trigger that reignited the early trauma, and the defendant honestly and genuinely believed Jamin Harrison had a gun and that informed his decision-making about what to do.”